EMCY

 • The rest of the programme is up to the candidate who can choose one or several pieces from the 20th and 21st centuries’ repertoire

-• One or several Special Prizes – which are optional – can be included in the programme (Improvisation, Jolivet, Denisov – see p.13)
+• The Special Prize – which is optional – can be included in the programme.
+(Improvisation & Composition Prize – see p.13)

-ADVANCED LEVEL : between 22 and 25 minutes
+ADVANCED LEVEL (until 18 years old): between 22 and 25 minutes

 • The rest of the programme is up to the candidate, who can choose one or several pieces from the 20th and 21st centuries’ repertoire, but must include at least one piece written after 1970

-• One or several Special Prizes – which are optional – can be included in the programme (Improvisation, Jolivet, Denisov – see p.13)
+• The Special Prize – which is optional – can be included in the programme.
+(Improvisation & Composition Prize – see p.13)

 Prizes